 Deep Tissue Massage Sydney

-This is a strong massage used to release chronic muscle tension through slower strokes and more direct pressure or friction applied across the grain of the muscles.
+A deep tissue massage Sydney is a massage that is used to release chronic muscle tension through slower strokes and more direct pressure or friction applied across the grain of the muscles.
 This invigorating experience is a process of detection of tight or painful areas and slowly working into the deep layers of muscle tissue, tendons and fascia.
 Great for chronic pain sufferers of neck, back and shoulders.
 A regular one hour deep tissue massage works wonders for stiffness of the joints and poor flexibility.